 The hot water can be used throughout your home for bathing, showering and your hot taps.

 There are two types to choose from – Evacuated Tubes or Flat plate collectors

 Cost is between £ 3,000 and £ 5,000.
-Savings can be between £ 60 to £ 90 per hear, depending on what you are replacing.
+Savings can be between £ 60 to £ 90 per year, depending on what you are replacing.
 Click on the button below to get more information from the Energy Saving Trust.